In western New York, the far right tries to make inroads with vaccine skeptics

 "We're not anti-mask at all.
 We're just pro-choice.
 I mean, it should be a choice, not forced," said Farbo, borrowing language from the abortion rights movement.
 Merica said, "It's my prediction that these masks are leverage for forcing" vaccination.

-The Facebook group run by Farbo and Merica is replete with misinformation about covid-19, and they frequently refer to vaccines as "juice," an apparent effort to avoid getting shut down by Facebook moderators.
+The Facebook group run by Farbo and Merica is replete with misinformation about the virus, and they frequently refer to vaccines as "juice," an apparent effort to avoid getting shut down by Facebook moderators.

 Nancie Orticelli, a local activist allied with the Watchmen, said the growing community in western New York now consisted of "small business owners, conservatives, libertarians, Republicans and Democrats who value their freedom."